-Nitrogen (N) atmosphere is nitrogen).
+Nitrogen (N) Nitrogen originates from the air (78% of the earth's atmosphere is nitrogen).
 The most common process in nitrogen fertilizer manufacturing is to create ammonia from a mixture of nitrogen from the air and hydrogen from natural gas Phosphate (P) Phosphate is sourced from insoluble calcium phosphate rocks.
 Rock phosphate is made available for the plant usually through a chemical process to create plant-friendly fertilizers Potash (K) Potassium is sourced from old sea and lake beds formed millions of years ago.
 Since potassium sources are often located far below the soil surface (1-2km depth), plant roots are unable to reach them naturally